-We can no longer ignore this fact.
+We can no longer ignore that fact.
 FAMILY!
 Let us do better in networking with members of our community in order to grow and empower ourselves in the midst of systemic injustice and racism.

-Do you feel that it's getting getting any better or worse?
+Ask yourself, do you feel that it's getting getting any better or worse?

-We Can't Recover From This History Until We Deal With It
+We Can't Recover From This History Until We Deal With It - Time For HEALING

 How can we as a HUMAN RACE change this?
 Can we change it?
 It seems like anyone who tries, well you know how that usually turns out.
 Family we will prevail!
 Before we move forward let's continue the conversation on how Black People, are thought of as being lazy.
 How would you feel if every time you build something for your family and your community, only to be destroyed by bullies who hate you without a real cause and because of the color of your skin and get away with it with no repercussions?
 Please Refer To The Black Wall Street of Tulsa, Oklahoma.